 Hello!
-I’m Gene Bromberg (obviously) and I’ve done a wide variety of writing over the last six years.
-For five years I was the blogger for one of the world’s largest online gaming sites, I covered events like the World Series of Poker, and I also wrote most of the site’s promotional and marketing copy.
+I’m Gene Bromberg (obviously) and I’ve been a marketing communications writer for the last eight years.
+For five of those years I was the blogger for one of the world’s largest online gaming sites, I covered events like the World Series of Poker, and I also wrote most of the site’s promotional and marketing copy.

 I made the logical transition from online gaming to healthcare (or it seemed logical to me!) and wrote articles and promotional materials for UPMC’s Center for Inclusion, which promotes dignity and respect in the workplace and cultural competency in patient and family care.
 I then moved to Highmark, where I helped establish their Twitter feed and wrote content for all of their social media channels.
 I also helped to develop the marketing campaign promoting Highmark’s status as an Official Supplier for the U.S. Olympic team, and wrote much of the copy promoting Highmark’s sponsorship of five Team USA athletes.